wethod/learning-center-source/content/planning/index.md

 ## People Allocation

+People Allocation gives an overview of the team’s allocation on the projects in your company.
+From here you can plan your colleagues, filter them by skill or tags, and access their profile pages to learn more about their backgrounds and goals.

+This planning features three different views and planning options:
+* **Hourly**: team allocation on projects by the hour.
+* **Daily**: team allocation on projects on a daily basis.
+* **Weekly**: team allocation on projects on a weekly basis.

+**People in your team**
+All your teammates are listed on the left.
+Each person on the list features:
+* **A profile picture** or the initials
+* **Name and surname**
+* **Level of seniority** (i.e. JR, SR, MGR, SRMGR)
+* **OKR level.** The Objective and Key Results level for each quarter of the year.
+Wethod shows whether the OKR of a quarter was (grey label) or wasn’t placed (white label) by the user, and whether was discussed (blue) or checked (green) together with a sponsor.
+* **Tags.** Tags are custom made and can be edited in the ‘Team’ settings page.

+**Team allocation overview on a specific project**
+To select a project you have two options:
-On the top you have three buttons, from the left:

-* The **select project** button lets you search for a project and pick one from the list;
+1. Select the project from the “Select Project” button.
+Search for the project and pick it from the list.
-* The **filter people** button lets you filter the teammates you want to see in the planning;
-* The **switch weeks** button lets you travel in time, you can see future and past weeks.
+2. Select the project by clicking on a day/week on the plan.
+If the day/week features allocations on different projects, a window will open to show a list with the detail of the hours of allocation on each project.
+To select a project from the list, pick one and click “Select”.

-When you select a project, only the half-days allocated for that project will be highlighted, this allows you to have a general point of view on the teammates which are already on the project.
-For the same reason, selecting a project will sort people by showing first all those who were planned on the project at least once.
-Because is better to work with people that are aware of the challenge, right?
+Selecting a project will sort the people on the list by showing first all those who were planned on the project at least once – It’s better to work with people that are already aware of the challenge, right?

+The allocated slots on the selected project will be highlighted throughout the plan.

+**Plan teammates on a project**
+1. Select a project.
-To know how many budget days you can allocate just look at the box that appears at the top of the page: here you can see all the days left, grouped by user level.
+2. Look at the box that appears at the top of the page to know how many budget days and hours are available to plan, grouped by user level.
+3. If needed, you can **apply multiple filters on people**.
+For example, you may decide to see only the internal employees which are managers and have a background in design (you can use [tags]{{< relref "settings/index.md#team" >}}) to divide employees into categories).

+{{< img-center src="/uploads/2017/11/02/planning-people-filters.png">}}

+4. You can use the search bar even to **filter people by skill**.
+Try to input something like **skill:photoshop;skill:illustrator** to find everybody who has a skill named "photoshop" and a skill named "illustrator".
-All your teammates are listed on the left, to allocate a person you just need to click on the half-day you want to assign.
-If you hold and drag your mouse, you can assign more half-days at once.
+5. **To plan by day or by week**, just click on the day/week you want to allocate the user.
+If you hold and drag your mouse, you can assign more days/weeks at once.

-You can plan a person by half-days: we think it's not worth planning by more fine-grained amounts of time.
-If your tasks require less time, just group them!
+6. **To plan by the hour**, hover with the mouse on the day you want to allocate the user.
+Click on + each time you want to plan an hour and - when you want to unplan an hour.
+7. Hit the button < > on the left side of the calendar to browse people allocation in the future or in the past.
+Hit ‘today’ to go back at today’s planning.

 {{< note title="Note" >}}